 Purpose of the document

-This is an example of coding guideline for ISO26262 development.

-The purpose of this document is to lay down the C coding rules, style and naming convention which has to be followed for development of SW components during the software development in C language.
+The purpose of this document is to lay down the C sharp coding rules, style and naming convention which has to be followed for MCAL generator tool development during the software development in C Sharp language.

-The C coding guidelines gives the following benefit:
+The C Sharp coding guidelines gives the following benefit:

 It improves the software quality, readability and maintainability.